-Pedestrian and bicycle crash data are collected by the NCDOT Division of Bicycle and Pedestrian Transportation and are available for each incorporated towns of Dare County and the unincorporated regions (or non-city areas) as a whole.
-107 The counts are defined as crashes in which at least one pedestrian was involved (See Table 18) or one bicycle was involved (see Table 19).
-No major trends are apparent from the data; more crashes occur in certain towns than others but these towns may have higher numbers of pedestrians and bicyclists.
+Pedestrian and bicycle crash data are collected by the NCDOT Division of Bicycle and Pedestrian Transportation and are available for each of the incorporated towns of Dare County and the unincorporated regions (or non-city areas) as a whole.
+The counts are defined as crashes in which at least one pedestrian was involved (See Table 17) or one bicycle was involved (see Table 18).
+No major trends are apparent from the data.
 In comparison to the data provided below, the Outer Banks Scenic Byway (NC 12) experienced ten crashes involving bicyclists and three crashes involving pedestrians from January 2005 to June 2008 according to the CMP for the Outer Banks Scenic Byway (2008).

-Table 18 Reported Pedestrian Crash Data 2003-2007
+Table 17 Reported pedestrian crash data 2003-2007